djh1997/radar-work-experience/count.md

 To convert a number from decimal to binary you can:

-- pick the biggest numbers in the table that is smaller than the number your converting and put a 1 in that column.
+- pick the biggest power of 2 that is less than or equal the number your converting and put a 1 in that column.
 - then take that number away from your original for example 105-64=41
 - repeat this until you reach 0